Table of Contents

 To improve our financial knowledge, we should also impart financial education to our children, as they are our future.
 In addition, the government should make financial education compulsory in schools and colleges.

-The government needs to run campaigns to educate people about the importance of financial literacy.
+The government needs to run campaigns to educate people about the importance of financial literacy in India.
 To live a financially stable life, governments, banks, insurance companies, and financial institutions should educate the public about various financial concepts and investment opportunities.
 Growing economies require financial stability and financial inclusion.

 The opportunity to provide financial literacy to all sections of society in India is enormous.
 Priority should be given to reaching out to the uneducated, poor, and economically backward people with limited access to financial services, who constitute the majority of society.
 Basic economic concepts should be taught to them for free.